northpolesec/santa/README.md

 # Sync Servers

-* The `santactl` command-line client includes a flag to synchronize with a management server, which uploads events that have occurred on the machine and downloads new rules.
-There are several open-source servers you can sync with:
+* Santa can synchronize its settings and policies with a management server, allowing for very rapid configuration changes.

+  There are several commercial and open-source servers available:

+    * [Workshop](https://northpole.security) - Workshop is the official sync
+      server offered by North Pole Security.
+It is fully-featured, fast, scalable, and enterprise-ready.
     * [Moroz](https://github.com/groob/moroz) - A simple golang server that
       serves hardcoded rules from simple configuration files.
     * [Rudolph](https://github.com/airbnb/rudolph) - An AWS-based serverless sync service